NexGen-3D-Printing/SteamMachine/SteamMachinePro/README.md

 Table of Contents

-* Setup the Corsair COmmander Duo with OpenLinkHub
+* Setup the Corsair Commander Duo with OpenLinkHub
 * Install the ACPI Tables (So the Powersave/Optimal/Permance power profiles all function correctly)
 * Install the CPU Overclocking Software and Overclock the CPU (also added a section for undervolting the air colled DIY Steam Machine

+#

 Corsair Commander Duo Intallation: